riddlesio/merchant-legal/dailylunch/terms-and-conditions.md

 ## 13. Disputes and Governing Law

-*13.1*  These Terms and Conditions shall be governed by and interpreted in accordance with the laws of The Netherlands.
+*13.1*  These Terms and Conditions shall be governed by and interpreted in accordance with the laws of Lithuania.

 *13.2*  If any dispute arises out of, or in connection with, your use of the Fridges and/or the App, we will try to resolve this dispute mutually within a reasonable period of time.
-Otherwise, the dispute shall be settled by the competent Dutch court.
+Otherwise, the dispute shall be settled by the competent Lithuanian court.